Labeling Machine Inquiry or Order Process

 4.0 Samples Stages

-- Recessed label panels
+- Recessed label panels are not easily seen on photo or video

-We later need larger quantities of samples and Labels for testing the machinery so the client knows what to expect prior to shipment and so the client can approve a machine prior to is shipment.
+We later need larger quantities of samples and Labels for testing the machinery so the client knows what to expect prior to shipment and so the client can approve a machine prior to its shipment.